LCAS/spqrel_tools/README.md

 1. go to your `spqrel_tools` directory (e.g. `cd $HOME/spqrel/workspace/spqrel_launch/worktree/spqrel_tools`)
 1. run `make install` in `spqrel_tools`, it should compile all binaries and translate all plans found, and install everything in the respective places.
 It will find all qibuild workspaces under `worktree/` (all submodules configured)

-Note: do not `source setup.bash` or `source setup-dev.bash` as they are needed only for running.
+_Note: do not `source setup.bash` or `source setup-dev.bash` as they are needed only for running, and somehow get in cmake's way of finding boost._

 # Run

-1. make sure you load your local development environment: `source setup-dev.bash` (local computer only) and `source setup.bash` (both local computer and Pepper robot)
+1. make sure you load your local development environment: `source setup-dev.bash` (local computer only) and `source setup.bash` (both local computer and Pepper robot).
+If you are using tmule (see below, those will be outloaded).
     * make sure you haven't sourced any other configurations, e.g. ROS workspaces etc. _Never autoload any project-specific environments in your `.bashrc`_.
 1. fire up TMule as either:
     * `tmule --config spqrel-local-config.yaml server` (if you want to run locally)